ran-ran/zoocat/readme.md

 **zoocat** package is an extension package of the **zoo** package.
 The aim of this package is:

 * Manipulate multivariate time serie conveniently.
-* Convert between **zoocat** object and data frame.
+* Convert between time series data and data frame.
-* Represent multi-dimensional data by two-dimensional format.
+* Represent multi-dimensional data by two-dimensional format, so we can focus on one dimension.

 For using **zoocat** package, first load it: